mkasberg/container-immersion/README.md

 it.
 Git Immersion is based on the premise that the best way to learn a new technology is by immersing yourself in it and *using it*.

-Today, [Docker](https://www.docker.com/) is a young technology.
-I found Git Immersion such an effective tool for learning Git that I was inspired to create a similar tutorial for Docker.
+I found Git Immersion such an effective tool for learning Git that I was inspired to create a similar tutorial for [Docker](https://www.docker.com/).
 I hope that Container Immersion can be as effective for others as I found Git Immersion to be for me.

 ## Setup Dev Environment